Knee Replacement SurgerySkip to the navigation

 - Blood clots.
-People may develop a blood clot in a leg vein after knee joint replacement surgery.
+People may get a blood clot in a leg vein after knee joint replacement surgery.
 Blood clots can be dangerous if they block blood flow from the leg back to the heart or move to the lungs.
-Blood clots occur more commonly in older people, people who are very overweight, people who have had blood clots before, and people who have cancer.
+Blood clots occur more often in older people, people who are very overweight, people who have had blood clots before, and people who have cancer.

 - Infection in the surgical wound or in the joint.
 Infection is rare in people who are otherwise healthy.
-People who have other health problems, such as diabetes, rheumatoid arthritis, or chronic liver disease, or those who are taking corticosteroids are at higher risk of infection after any surgery.
-Infections in the wound usually are treated with antibiotics.
-Infections deep in the joint may require more surgery.
+Some people are at higher risk of infection after any surgery.
+This includes people who have other health problems, such as diabetes, rheumatoid arthritis, or chronic liver disease, and people who take corticosteroids.
+Most wound infections are treated with antibiotics.
+Infections deep in the joint may need more surgery.
 And in some cases the doctor must remove the artificial joint.

 - Nerve injury.
 In rare cases, a nerve may be injured around the site of the surgery.
-It is more common (but still unusual) if the surgeon is also correcting deformities in the joint.
-A nerve injury may cause tingling, numbness, or difficulty moving a muscle.
-These injuries usually get better over time and in some cases may go away completely.
+It is more common (but still unusual) if the surgeon is also correcting problems in the joint.
+A nerve injury may cause tingling, numbness, or trouble moving a muscle.
+These injuries usually get better over time.
+In some cases they may go away completely.